cos301-2019-se/A-Recognition/README.md

 Certain users, administrators, will be given the right to perform CRUD operations involving employees, while the employees themselves will be able to book certain meeting rooms and add the relevant personnel to the meetings.
 The system will then compare their face as input and compare it to the stored images to determine access to the room or deny access.

+Any guests that wish to gain access to the building or to a meeting room will have a One Time Pin (OTP) generated to them to use as an access measure as extra security.
+The Advance group would like us to produce a quality system that can perform the relevant access control measures needed to perform the facial recognition in a respectable response time to improve efficiency as well as effectiveness.

 ---

 ### The Team